mendix/docs/content/en/docs/releasenotes/marketplace/_index.md

 #### New Features

 We have introduced a Marketplace Content Curation feature for public components.
-Some organisations have established governance policies and guidelines including specific rules of use of marketplace components.
-To be able to translate those policies to Mendix Platform, we enable companies to specify such criteria for selected public Marketplace components and ensure that developers of a company know which content is recommended for usage by their Company Admin, through this recommended label.
+Some organisations have established governance policies and guidelines that include specific rules for using Marketplace components.
+Companies can now translate those policies to Mendix Platform by specifying such criteria for selected public Marketplace components.
+Through this recommended label, the developers of a company can know which content is recommended for usage by their Company Admin.

 ### March 7, 2024